 Encouragement and support

 Undoubtedly, the best outcome for both parties is for employees to agree to vaccination without the employer having to resort to a policy of mandatory vaccination.
-However, employees may be worried about the side effects of the vaccine and a great deal of misinformation is being spread about the vaccine, particularly on social media and this may be influencing employees.
+However, employees may be worried about the side effects of the vaccine and a great deal of misinformation is still being spread about vaccines, particularly on social media and this may be influencing employees.
 It is perhaps no coincidence that the youngest age group is the most hesitant, as they will be the most frequent users of social media.
-Misinformation is also being spread about the use of certain animal products in vaccines, which will be of particular concern to some religious groups despite a widespread campaign to combat this.
+Misinformation has also been spread about the use of certain animal products in vaccines, which may still be of concern to some religious groups despite a widespread campaign to combat this.

 Those who still refuse